thehoneymad/gazet/README.md

 Core query and coalescing functionality from carmen-core is implemented and tested.

+**Important Note:** Gazet currently implements only the storage layer compatible with the Carmen geocoder.
+The actual Carmen geocoder itself has not been ported to Rust yet.
+This would require porting [@mapbox/node-fuzzy-phrase](https://www.npmjs.com/package/@mapbox/node-fuzzy-phrase), which I don't have access to or am unsure if I should use as-is.
+Once that's figured out, I can add the missing pieces to create a complete geocoder.

 ## Future Vision

 These are aspirational goals for Gazet, not current features: